sachinmotwani02/restaurant-menu/README.md

 ## Contact

 Made with love by Sachin <3
-Email at sachinmotwani60@gmail.com for any inquires
+Email at sachinmotwani60@gmail.com for any inquiries